AdamLTy/eedi4/README.md

 ```

 # Reranker training
-## training with the competition data and generated data
+## 32B model training with the competition data and generated data
 ```
 for FOLD in 0 1; do
     python src/exp/exp015_fold_${FOLD}.py